-Personal Care – The pump soap is more moisturizing and works in a traditional pump dispenser.
+The Organic Sugar Soap is more moisturizing and works in a traditional pump dispenser.
 Other than that, it is mostly a matter of personal preference.
 The two soaps feel different.
 They smell different.
 They react differently on different skin types.
-If you are in love with the Pure Castile soaps, chances are, you are not going to like the pumps.
-If you’ve turned away from the Pure Castile because of dryness or intensity, the pumps are your answer.
+If you are in love with the Pure-Castile Soaps, chances are, you are not going to like the pumps.
+If you’ve turned away from the Pure-Castile Soap because of dryness or intensity, the Organic Sugar Soaps are your answer.

-House cleaning – The Pure Castile soap is the only way to go.
-Your household surfaces do not need to be moisturized (for the most part), and the ingredients that provide the moisturizing afterfeel on your skin make it a little more difficult to rinse off of hard surfaces.
+The Pure-Castile Soap is the only way to go.
+Your household surfaces do not need to be moisturized (for the most part), and the ingredients that provide the moisturizing after feel on your skin make it a little more difficult to rinse off of hard surfaces.
 Also, the very slight graininess of the Shikakai powder (kind of like cinnamon) might clog spray bottles.

-There is no difference in the formulation of the two sizes of pumps.
-The 12 oz. is more conducive to sink-side, hand-washing use, and the 24 oz. lends more towards in-shower, whole-body washing.
+There is no difference in the formulation of the two sizes of Organic Sugar Soaps.
+The 12 oz. bottle is more conducive to sink-side, hand-washing use, and the 24 oz. lends more towards in-shower, whole-body washing.
 There is also a refill half gallon size.

 *A few questions that might come to mind:

 In order for a product to qualify for the USDA organic seal, it must be made with 95% organic materials.
-However, for our castile soap making process to work correctly, we must add over 7% of the alkali (sodium or potassium hydroxide) to the oil blend.
+However, for our Castile soap making process to work correctly, we must add over 7% of the alkali (sodium or potassium hydroxide) to the oil blend.
 Also bear in mind that substances such as water, salt, and hydroxides are all by nature inorganic, which means they do not come from a plant source.
 Therefore, the term “organic” can never apply to them.
-The water content in the Pure Castile soap is not included in the organic percentage calculation.
-The Pure Castile soap does carry the label “Made with Organic Oils”.
-However, the Fair Trade & Organic Pump Soap does not use water, but rather organic white grape juice, for the reasons mentioned above.
+The water content in the Pure Castile Soap is not included in the organic percentage calculation.
+The Pure-Castile Soap does carry the label “Made with Organic Oils”.
+However, the Organic Sugar Soap does not use water, but rather organic white grape juice, for the reasons mentioned above.
 The organic white grape juice does count in the organic calculation and brings the pump soaps above the 95% threshold.